geekrunners/librunner/README.md

 # Lib Runner

-Rust library to assist runners on planning their workouts, races, and improve their health.
+Rust package to assist runners in planning workouts, completing races, and improving health.

 ## Usage

-Run the following Cargo command in your project folder:
+Run the following Cargo command in your Rust project folder:

     $ cargo add librunner